-As mentioned in the section above, random villagers can move in empty lots, so if you plan to invite via Mystery Island Tour, make sure to do it right away before a random villager moves in.
+Random villagers can move into empty lots, so if you plan to invite via Mystery Island Tour, make sure to invite a new one while the lot is still empty.

-Take note that villagers can also move in even if you do not win the game.
+Note: Villagers may also ask to move in even if you don't win the card game.